 STEP 1: Eat Less Meat

 The less beef, chicken, pork and other meat you consume, the greater the positive impact on the planet and other species.
 We know that changing your diet can feel challenging, which is why we’ve provided resources below to help get you started.
-Not sure if you’re ready to take the plunge of reducing your meat consumption by one-third?
+Not sure if you’re ready to take the plunge of reducing your meat consumption by half?
 Start with one meal a week.
 If every American eliminated meat just one night a week, the emissions savings would be like taking 30 million to 40 million cars off the road for a year.
 Check out our Extinction Facts labels to learn more.

 Even better, go meatless for one day a week.
 Try Meatless Monday (or Meat Free Monday in the UK) — a movement that’s inspired celebrities, schools and cities to commit to plant-based meals one day a week.
 Reducing meat consumption is not only crucial to protecting wildlife, the planet and natural resources, it’s also healthier for you and your family.
 Check out those websites for additional resources on how to get started.